The city of Yazd, the Bride of Iran’s deserts, Darolmomenin (House of Faithful People)…

 The force on the left is referred to as “Angra Mainyu”, the angry spirit and the evil force.

 Humans are surrounded by these two forces, and in case of a mistake or slip, they will be pulled toward corruption and evil.
 The man, employing the Farvahar message, “good thoughts, good words and good deeds”, must live in such a way that the force of Spenta Mainyu always be with him and help him reach perfection and prosperity.

 The feathered tail below, the lower part of the Old Man of Wisdom’s costume also consists of three rows, representing the well-known and beautiful message “good thoughts, good words and good deeds”.

 So the best and the most beautiful way to live prosperously, in the “Zoroastrian” and “Ashur Zoroaster”’s point of view, is applying the three commandments of “good thoughts, good words and good deeds”.

-If you are interested in more information about Yazd and its beautiful places, do not miss this article.
+If you are interested in more information about Travel To Yazd, do not miss this article.